Eugene is a trained engineer and self-taught home improvement enthusiast with almost 40 years of professional and DIY experience.

 Leaking Spigot - How to Remedy

 Fortunately only a couple of tools are needed for this repair and a washer only costs tens of cents.
-The most tricky and problematic part of the repair is likely to be unscrewing the top of the tap.
+The most tricky and problematic part of the repair is likely to be unscrewing the top of the device.

 What Tools Are Needed For Repairing a Spigot?